-See Also: "System Tables" on page 7-4 for descriptions of the analytic workspaces owned by SYS.
+"System Tables" for descriptions of the analytic workspaces owned by sys.

 How Big Is the Analytic Workspace?

 To find out the size in bytes of the tablespace extents for a particular analytic workspace, use the following SQL statements, replacing GLOBAL with the name of your analytic workspace.